KiotaLabs/internships2020/README.md

+**UPDATE 4th May 2020**: We've added the [Javascript assignment](https://github.com/KiotaLabs/internships2020/blob/master/WebFrontend.md) in a Jupyter notebook.
+All the best with the questions.

+---
 **UPDATE 27th April 2020**: We've added the [Python assignment](https://github.com/KiotaLabs/internships2020/blob/master/MachineLearningPython.ipynb) in a Jupyter notebook.
 All the best with the questions.

 ---